Early Excellence

 • Leave with renewed confidence to shape environments that nurture curiosity, resilience, and lifelong learning from the very start

 Bridging the gap between cutting-edge neuroscience and everyday educational practice can be challenging.
-That’s why this unique online conference has been specially designed – to help you translate the latest research into practical strategies and reflect on the vital role of play in early development.
+That’s why this unique online conference was specially designed – to help you translate the latest research into practical strategies and reflect on the vital role of play in early development.

-Join us on an inspiring journey into the fascinating world of early years neuroscience, guided by expert speakers who will reveal how we can truly keep every child in mind when shaping our provision and practice.
+Now you can access the full recording and revisit the inspiring journey into the fascinating world of early years neuroscience, guided by expert speakers who shared how we can truly keep every child in mind when shaping provision and practice.

 Workshops & Key Sessions